New probe of magnetic fields in the prereionization epoch. I. Formalism: Solution for the brightness temperature

 We compute the brightness temperature fluctuation, $\delta T_{\rm b}$, from Eq.~\eqref{eq:brightnessT}, wherein the phase-space density is given by the sum of the monopole and quadrupole from Eqs.~\eqref{eq:monopole} and \eqref{eq:quadrupole} respectively.
 We get the following expression, which is one of the main results of this paper:

 Equation ~\eqref{eq:xb} offers a rough guide to estimate the strengths of magnetic fields to which the method outlined in this paper is most sensitive.
-We must keep in mind that the coefficient $x_{\rm B}$ only measures the strength of the precession relative to radiative de-polarization, and a full analysis of the discriminating power of this method must estimate the sizes of Ly$\alpha$ and collisional de-polarization, or the coefficients $x_{\alpha, (2)}$ and $x_{\rm c, (2)}$ in Eqs.~\eqref{eq:xalpha} and \eqref{eq:xc}.
+We must keep in mind that the coefficient $x_{\rm B}$ only measures the strength of the precession relative to radiative depolarization, and a full analysis of the discriminating power of this method must estimate the sizes of Ly$\alpha$ and collisional depolarization, or the coefficients $x_{\alpha, (2)}$ and $x_{\rm c, (2)}$ in Eqs.~\eqref{eq:xalpha} and \eqref{eq:xc}.
 The second paper in this series studies this in more detail.
 For now, we note that field strengths of ${\cal O}(10^{-19} \ {\rm G})$ at redshifts of $z \sim 10$ are associated with $x_{\rm B} \sim 1$.

 Given this scale of field strengths, we identify two physical regimes -- one with weaker fields, and one with much stronger ones.
-We use the weak-field limit of Eq.~\eqref{eq:tbsoln} to make contact with the intuitive picture laid out in Section \ref{sec:estimate}.
-Taking the limit of $x_{\rm B} \rightarrow 0$ in Eq.~\eqref{eq:tbsoln} and writing the result in a coordinate independent fashion, we get the following response to a weak magnetic field:
+We use the weak-field limit of Eq.~\eqref{eq:tbsoln} to make contact with the intuitive picture laid out in Sec.~\ref{sec:estimate}.
+If we consider a magnetic field that is coherent on larger scales than the 21--cm fluctuations of interest and thus effectively homogenous, and take the limit of $x_{\rm B} \rightarrow 0$ in Eq.~\eqref{eq:tbsoln}, we obtain the following coordinate independent response to the weak field:

 In the geometry of Fig.~\ref{fig:schematic}, the direction to the observer is $\hat{\bm n} = -\hat{\bm y}$.
-If we substitute this in the above equation, we recover the angular structure of the correction to the brightness temperature in Section \ref{sec:estimate}, in particular, the form of Eq.~\eqref{eq:estimate}.
+If we substitute this in the above equation, we recover the angular structure of the correction to the brightness temperature in Sec.~\ref{sec:estimate}, in particular, the form of Eq.~\eqref{eq:estimate}.
 The latter only accounted for the radiative decay of the magnetic moment, while Eq.~\eqref{eq:linearB} includes the additional effect of collisions and optical pumping through the dimensionless factors of $x_{\alpha, (2)}$ and $x_{ {\rm c}, (2)}$.

 We realize the complementary strong field limit by taking the limit $x_{\rm B} \rightarrow \infty$ in Eq.~\eqref{eq:tbsoln}.
 The change in brightness temperature over the case with no external magnetic field is